 The following higher layer parameters affect this procedure:

-- Optionally, sensing occasion as periodicSensingOccasionReservePeriodList, which indicates the subset of periodicity values from sl-ResourceReservePeriodList used to determine periodic sensing occasions in periodic-based partial sensing.
+- Optionally, sensing occasion as PBPS-OccasionReservePeriodList , which indicates the subset of periodicity values from sl-ResourceReservePeriodList used to determine periodic sensing occasions in periodic-based partial sensing.
 If not configured, all periodicity values from sl-ResourceReservePeriodList are used to determine periodic sensing occasions in periodic-based partial sensing.